Meet the Team

 Caroline Jackson Pierce joined the Act-Belong-Commit team in 2015, and in her role as Project Manager, works closely with the team to manage the operational aspects of the campaign, supporting

-Sarah Graham is a long-standing Act-Belong-Commit team member (eight years in April 2018).
-Sarah loves how the positivity of the Act-Belong-Commit campaign strikes a chord with almost everyone she meets.
+Sarah Graham is a long-standing Act-Belong-Commit team member.
+She loves how the positivity of the Act-Belong-Commit campaign strikes a chord with almost everyone she meets.
 She is at her most content when she is spending time with friends and family (fur and human), sinking her nose into a good book, working up a sweat in a HIIT session or catching her breath on her yoga mat.
 Her current role involves coordinating marketing strategies, forming partnerships and delivering educational strategies to the community.

 Liaison and Support Officer